crc-org/crc/.github/ISSUE_TEMPLATE/bug_report.md

 $ crc delete -f
 $ crc cleanup
 $ crc setup
-$ crc start --log-level debug
+$ crc start --loglevel debug
 ```

-Please consider posting the output of `crc start --log-level debug`  on http://gist.github.com/ and post the link in the issue.
+Please consider posting the output of `crc start --loglevel debug`  on http://gist.github.com/ and post the link in the issue.